 See my post Button Jewelry for more ideas.

-Weaving, knitting, and crochet take a bit of education and practice, if you are not familiar with any of them.
+Starting a crochet business, knitting business, or weaving business can take a bit of education and practice, if you are not familiar with any of them.
 However, if you are good, the opportunity for a lucrative craft business is huge.
 Products include hats, socks, mittens, blankets, sweaters, kid’s sweaters, stuffed animals, and more.
 Hand woven and hand knit products often sell for a high price at craft fairs and boutique stores.

 4. Paper Crafts Business

 Paper crafts are crafts made with paper.
-You can create handmade greeting cards, hand bound books, bookmarks, paper ornaments and more.
+You can create handmade greeting cards, hand bound books, bookmarks, paper ornaments, gift tags, and more.
 If you love working with paper, a paper crafts business might be right for you.

 5. Painting Business